kubernetes/ingress-nginx/docs/user-guide/tls.md

 The default certificate will also be used for ingress `tls:` sections that do not have a `secretName` option.

+To force redirects for Ingresses that do not specify a TLS-block at all, take a look at `force-ssl-redirect` in [ConfigMap][ConfigMap].

 ## SSL Passthrough

 The [`--enable-ssl-passthrough`](cli-arguments.md) flag enables the SSL Passthrough feature, which is disabled by